heremaps/gluecodium/docs/lime_idl.md

 There are some restrictions on inheritance:
 * multiple inheritance is not supported.
 * an interface cannot inherit from a class.
-* an class can only inherit from another ("parent") class if the parent class has "open" visibility (see `Visibility` above).
+* a class can only inherit from another ("parent") class if the parent class has "open" visibility (see `Visibility` above).
 * a class or an interface with "public" visibility cannot inherit from a class or an interface with "internal" visibility (see `Visibility` above).